 Director of Research Services & Conflicts at Fried Frank Harris Shriver & Jacobson LLP

-Nancy Rine is the Director of Research Services & Conflicts for Fried Frank Harris Shriver & Jacobson LLP.
-She joined the firm in 1996; and in 2004, she assumed responsibility for a newly created Conflicts department, which now includes new business intake.
-She currently has oversight of Records Services and most recently the IT Help Desk.
-In her technology role, she primarily supports the testing, promotion, deployment, and adoption of desktop applications, and managing user support services.
+Nancy Rine is the Director of Research Services & Conflicts at Fried Frank Harris Shriver & Jacobson LLP.
+She joined the firm in 1996 and assumed responsibility for a newly created Conflicts department in 2004, which now includes new business intake.
+She also oversees Records Services and the IT Help Desk, supporting the testing, promotion, deployment, and adoption of desktop applications, and managing user support services.

 Professor Daniel Katz